het953/Customer-Segmentation-using-K-Means-Clustering/README.md

 The dataset used in this project is the "Customer Segmentation" dataset available on Kaggle: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 Requirements:
-Python 3.x
+Python 3.x,
-NumPy
+NumPy,
-Pandas
+Pandas,
-Scikit-learn
+Scikit-learn,
 Matplotlib

 Output: